mdrahmed/cheatsheets/README.md

 # My cheatsheets
 If there is any difficult piece of code then draw a **TRACE TABLE**

-`tmux` notes are present in the tmux folder
+1. `tmux` notes are present in the tmux folder

-`vim` notes are present in the vim folder
+2. `vim` notes are present in the vim folder

+3. Use `zsh` ubuntu to configure the shell

 ## General cmd's
 **Copy folder using `scp`**